 Tone on tone clothing is a popular choice because a singular colour palette helps to elongate the body and draws the eye up and down.
 This technique is especially effective when wearing a colourful or detailed layer over a monochromatic base.
 I utilized this technique in one of my outfits from Essential 6 Piece Starter Capsule Wardrobe.

 So, we know why this style technique works…it makes us look thinner; enough said, but fashion should serve a higher function than mere camouflage.

 Here are some tips to add pizazz to your tone on tone outfits:

 1. Focus on one colour grouping, rather than an exact colour match on all pieces.
 I started with the patterned pants and then built from there.

 2. Consider patterns and details.
 This outfit has visual interest; from the patterned pants to the netted texture of the sweater.

 3. Add differing lengths and angles.
 The long sweater over the tucked-in top keeps things interesting.

-4. Carry the color idea through to your accessories.
+4. Carry the colour idea through to your accessories.
 Consider jewelry and accessories as the icing on your perfectly baked cake.
-Notice how the deliberate color coordination of necklace and top adds polish and conveys an air of intentionality to the outfit.
+Notice how the deliberate colour coordination of necklace and top adds polish and conveys an air of intentionality to the outfit.